 "No, I think you have to wait to see the movie.
 Some things have changed.
 Plenty of things are in flux on what his situation is with his parentage and all that stuff, so I wouldn't take any of it – Yeah, I mean, the actor who wants to...
 Listen, first of all, I can't tell you the amount of big actors that have told me they want to be Batman."

-On top of Brittney getting back into the DCU casting mix, Brandon Sklenar is another leading candidate because Gunn has already praised his work publicly and appears to be familiar with his performances, putting him ahead of most rumored contenders.
+In addition to Brittney getting back into the DCU casting mix, Brandon Sklenar is another candidate because Gunn already publicly praised his work and appears to be familiar with his performances, putting him ahead of most rumored contenders.

 Combined with Sklenar's ideal age, superhero-level physique, and not denying the rumor (or his interest), many believe Gunn may have already made his choice behind the scenes.

-However, it seems fans will be waiting a while for The Brave and the Bold, as DC Studios has not set a release date and is still focused on script approval before scheduling.
+However, it seems fans will have to wait a while for The Brave and the Bold, as DC Studios has not yet set a release date and is still focused on script approval before scheduling.
 With Superman only just launching the DCU and other projects still in early stages, most industry estimates place the film around late 2028 or 2029.

-Gunn has clarified that his Batman will not mimic Matt Reeves' darker noir tone, instead aiming for something distinct from the Elseworlds saga that continues through 2027.
-The movie is expected to embrace the bold, fantastical energy of Grant Morrison's run, highlighting Batman's shift into a father figure, if that remains the story.
+Gunn clarified that his Batman will not mimic Matt Reeves' darker, noir tone, instead aiming for something distinct from the Elseworlds saga that will continue through 2027.
+The movie is expected to embrace the fantastical energy of Grant Morrison's run, which highlights Batman's shift into a father figure.

 Who Will Play the DCU's Batman?

-With Reeves' The Batman saga continuing, Gunn's new Dark Knight will face instant, direct comparison a tough proposition that raises questions about why launch another Bruce Wayne at all without oversaturating the brand.
+With Reeves' The Batman saga continuing, Gunn's new Dark Knight will face instant, direct comparison.
+This challenging proposition raises questions about why launch another Bruce Wayne at all without oversaturating the brand.
 Still, the DCU needs its own Batman, and the fan-fueled list is taking shape.

-Jake Gyllenhaal brings star power and has openly expressed interest, making him an intriguing choice.
-Also, Jensen Ackles offers a compelling option, with many fans considering him a strong option.
+Jake Gyllenhaal brings star power and openly expressed interest, making him an intriguing choice.
+Additionally, Jensen Ackles presents a compelling option, with many fans considering him a strong choice.

-Meanwhile, Alan Ritchson has confirmed (via Screen Rant) talks with DC Studios but ruled himself out as Batman, "I strongly don't think that Batman is in my future," narrowing the field even further.
+Meanwhile, Alan Ritchson confirmed (via Screen Rant) that he has been in talks with DC Studios, but ruled himself out as Batman, stating, "I strongly don't think that Batman is in my future," which narrows the field even further.